-So, you'd rather be doing something other than updating your business spreadsheets for hours on end?
-Or updating your availability and pricing on each online travel agent individually?
+So, you'd rather be doing something other than updating your trip spreadsheets for hours on end?
+Or updating your tour availability and pricing on each online travel agent individually?
 We don't really blame you.

 Logistical difficulties hinder expansion and reduce profitability, despite reasonable levels of turnover.
 But you can always choose the alternative and bring order to the chaos of running a high volume tour and activity business.

 Fortunately, we've got a formula for managing your tour and activity business without the headaches.